Idrinth/Idrinth/README.md

 # Björn 'Idrinth' Büttner

 I started developing in 2007, in 2010 it became professional.
-While my main language is PHP, I stray from it quiet often.
+While my main language is PHP, I stray from it quite often.
 Idrinth was the name of my high elven swordmaster in the MMORPG Warhammer Online: Age of Reckoning and it stuck.

 ## Currently involved in: